What is the Right Time to Get Braces?

 Most orthodontists agree that children and their need for braces should be evaluated by the age of seven.
 Still, this depends on the severity of your child’s dental problems.
 Deformities like excessive overcrowding of teeth, open bite, overbite, under-bite, and cross-bite require earlier intervention in which case the treatment is quicker.
 But even if you have decided for later intervention, there is nothing to worry about since mostly everything can be treated.

 If children have early dental issues, treatment starts between ages 6 to 10, in which case limited dental hardware is involved.
 Full braces can only be done when your child has fully grown adult teeth, which is usually at age 11 to 13.
-It is recommended to pay attention when your child lose his/her primary teeth since some kids may lose it sooner or later than others.
+It is recommended to pay attention when your child loses his/her primary teeth since some kids may lose it sooner or later than others.

 Before you start the process, you should be aware that most children are afraid of getting braces.
 You should be very patient with your child and explain that getting braces is perfectly normal and good for them.
 Tell them that there are numerous benefits of getting braces including future perfect smile and better health while they won’t stop them from doing any of their regular activities.

 Braces are not exclusive to children anymore and teeth can be aligned into a perfect smile at an older age as well.
 Benefits of getting braces for adults are numerous.
 Along with improving self-esteem and personal appearance, straight teeth also have health benefits.
 Crooked teeth contribute to quicker bone and tooth decay.
 Gums and jaw are also more likely to hurt from a bad bite, all of which can lead to severe headaches.
 With the improvement in medicine and technology, there is no reason not to get braces at an older age.
 The only difference between braces for children and teeth braces for adults is that children may wear braces few months less as their jawbones and teeth are still developing, so it is easier to fix crooked teeth.